ASD-Blueprint/desktop.gov.au/program/engagement/transition.md

 ## Enabling services

-* The [community portal](https://community.desktop.gov.au): for asking questions, FAQ, and understanding which agencies are using the [Blueprint](/blueprint).
+* The [community portal](https://community.desktop.gov.au): for asking questions, FAQ, and understanding which agencies are using the [blueprint](/blueprint).
-* The [desktop.gov.au](https://desktop.gov.au/) website: for information, the latest version of the Blueprint, and knowledge articles.
+* The [desktop.gov.au](https://desktop.gov.au/) website: for information, the latest version of the blueprint, and knowledge articles.

 ## Benefits

-* Agencies have a greater understanding of the business change required to successfully use the Blueprint.
+* Agencies have a greater understanding of the business change required to successfully use the blueprint.
 * Agencies have a greater ability to mitigate business change risks.
 * Agencies have a greater cyber risk awareness which improves their cyber security.
-* Agencies have a greater understanding of the skills and training needs to successfully adopt the Blueprint.
+* Agencies have a greater understanding of the skills and training needs to successfully adopt the blueprint.
 * Agency staff will have more engagement and buy-in to using modern desktop services.
 * Agencies can reduce the impediments to business change that typically accompany technology transitions.
-* Agencies can plan how to maximise the use of the Blueprint.
+* Agencies can plan how to maximise the use of the blueprint.

 ## Risks if ignored